New Biotech Tools for a Cleaner Environment

-Industrial biotechnology is creating new markets for traditional agricultural crops and crop residues as renewable feedstocks, chemical intermediates, and energy sources.
+Industrial biotechnology, the third wave of biotechnology, holds immense promise for transforming a wide variety of industrial processes by preventing pollution, reducing costs, conserving natural resources, and delivering innovative products to improve our quality of life.
+It is also creating new markets for traditional agricultural crops and crop residues as renewable feedstocks, chemical intermediates, and energy sources.

 Industrial biotechnology is already reducing pollution and manufacturing costs in some industry sectors.
 It holds great promise to further reduce pollution and the consumption of raw materials if deployed more broadly; this, in turn, can reduce the cost of producing goods and may lead to better products.
 Because industrial biotechnology can utilize many renewable feedstocks, such as corn and other agricultural crops and crop residues, it may provide new sources of income for farmers.
 This report aims to deliver information on these powerful new biotechnology tools to the public, policymakers, NGOs, the press, and corporate America.
 All of these groups have a stake in a cleaner future and need to be informed about the latest technological developments that are available to improve our world.